 All other options are up to you to decide; scoring, progression, number of retries etc. should have be considered when planning your learners’ experience up front.
 If not, take the time now to think about what options make sense for the kind of experience you want learners to have with your assessment.

 That’s it for this part of the series!
-In our final post, we’ll be looking at even more bespoke interactivity when we build out authentic assessments in Articulate Storyline.
-See you then!
+In our final post, we’re looking at even more bespoke interactivity when we build out authentic assessments in Articulate Storyline.
 Revisit the earlier parts of the series if you want a recap:Leave a comment

 - Effective eLearning